EngTrace: A Symbolic Benchmark for Verifiable Process Supervision of Engineering Reasoning: Abstract

 \section{Abstract}

 Large Language Models (LLMs) are increasingly entering specialized, safety-critical engineering workflows governed by strict quantitative standards and immutable physical laws, making rigorous evaluation of their reasoning capabilities imperative.
 However, existing benchmarks such as \textsc{MMLU}, \textsc{MATH}, and \textsc{HumanEval} assess isolated cognitive skills, failing to capture the physically grounded reasoning central to engineering, where scientific principles, quantitative modeling, and practical constraints must converge.
-To enable verifiable process supervision in engineering, we introduce \ourdataset, a symbolic benchmark comprising 90 templates across three major engineering branches, nine core domains and 20 distinct areas.
-Through domain-aware parameterization, we generate 1,350 unique, contamination-resistant test cases to stress-test generalization.
+To enable verifiable process supervision in engineering, we introduce \ourdataset, a symbolic benchmark built on 90 parameterized templates, each generating unique, contamination-resistant problem instances, spanning three major engineering branches, nine core domains, and 20 distinct areas, yielding 1,350 test cases that stress-test generalization across diverse physical scenarios.
 Moving beyond outcome matching, we introduce a verifiable two-stage evaluation framework that uses a tiered protocol to validate intermediate reasoning traces alongside final answers through automated procedural checks and a heterogeneous AI Tribunal.
-Our evaluation of 24 leading LLMs reveals a distinct trade-off between numeric precision and trace fidelity, identifying a complexity cliff where abstract mathematical pre-training fails to translate into the integrative reasoning required for advanced engineering tasks.
+Our evaluation of 27 leading LLMs reveals a distinct trade-off between numeric precision and trace fidelity, identifying a complexity cliff where abstract mathematical pre-training fails to translate into the integrative reasoning required for advanced engineering tasks.